BytePhoenixCoding/SeratoToRekordboxConverter/README.md

 1. Open Rekordbox DJ.
 2. Go to Settings (Gear icon at top) > Advanced > rekordbox xml and select the generated XML file.
+3. In the sidebar, drag the imported playlists into your USB and wait for Rekordbox to finish processing.

 Rekordbox will import the playlists and tracks.
 The tracks should appear with their correct metadata (Title, Artist, BPM, Key), Hot Cues, and the accurate Beatgrids based on the first beat position provided in the XML.
 Rekordbox may still perform some background analysis (like waveform drawing), but it should respect the imported beatgrid and cue data.